mpalmer/brown/README.md

 To make something an agent, you simply create a subclass of `Brown::Agent`.
-You can then use a simple DSL to define "stimuli", each of which (when triggered) cause a new instance of the class to be instantiated and a method (specified by the stimulus) to be invoked in a separate thread.
+You can then use a simple DSL to define "stimuli", each of which (when triggered) cause a new thread to be created, to call the handler method for that stimulus.
 You can do arbitrary things to detect stimuli, however there are a number of pre-defined stimuli you can use to do standard things, like run something periodically, or process a message on an AMQP queue.

 As a very simple example, say you wanted to print `foo` every five seconds.
 (Yes, you *could* do this in a loop, but humour me, would you?)
 Using the